NormanTUD/OmniOpt/.gui/_tutorials/folder_structure.md

 ## `runs`-folder

-For every experiment you do, there will be a new folder created inside the `runs`-folder in your OmniOpt2-installation.
+For every experiment you do, there will be a new directory created inside the `runs`-folder in your OmniOpt2-installation.

 Each of these has a subfolder for each run that the experiment with that name was run.
 For example, if you run the experiment `my_experiment` twice, the paths `runs/my_experiment/0` and `runs/my_experiment/1` exist.